 Reducing pain talk also reminds you and everyone else that you are more than just your pain.
 You have endeavors and aspirations, activities about which you are passionate, and relationships that are meaningful.
 Reducing pain talk takes these issues off the back burner and puts them front and center.
 They can again come to define your identity.

 Of course, when you see your healthcare providers, go ahead and talk about your pain.
 But in the course of your everyday life, it is best to repetitively practice staying off the subject.
+It's what people do when they cope well with pain.

 *Such concerns are not always true of all people with chronic pain.
 Some people report basically the opposite experience.
 In their case, no one in their life asks about their pain anymore.
 They tend to feel alone and can understandably wish for someone to ask about their well-being once in a while.
 This state of affairs is also problematic.
 It deserves a discussion of its own and so we’ll save it for another post in the Coping with Pain Series.
 So, for now, let’s focus this post on how to cope when your pain occupies too much of everyone time, attention and energy.